Prag8855/aab/content/guides/permanent-residence.md

 To become a permanent resident, you must also...

 - [ ] **Live with your spouse for 3 to 5 years**
-    3 years if you work at least 20 hours per week, or 5 years otherwise.[^28] It should not be a new job or a temporary job.[^63] Self-employment is allowed.[^62]
+    3 years if you work at least 20 hours per week, or 5 years otherwise.[^28] It should not be a temporary job, and you should not be in your [probation period](/glossary/Probezeit).[^63] Self-employment is allowed.[^62]

 Your spouse must...